When to Consider a More Nimble Search

 By Lisa Meyer

 Colleges and universities are known for their love of traditions, whether school songs, commencement robes, or Friday night bonfires.
 There are times, however, when it makes sense to change some of those traditions and do things a new way.
-This thinking can also apply to some executive searches, especially those for mid-level leaders.
+This thinking can also apply to some executive searches, especially those for professional leaders.

 With or without search firm involvement, processes for hiring leaders at colleges and universities generally follow a traditional set of norms: candidates are invited to apply during a set window of time; search committees review applications and interview select candidates; from those interviewed, several are invited to be finalists; finalists interview with the broad community and finally with the hiring manager.
 This traditional process works well for many positions.
 It provides an opportunity for the campus to engage early in the process of recruiting and vetting candidates for leadership roles.
 It is especially important when communities are searching for top leaders, like presidents, provosts and deans.